Zuntie/Zuntie/README.md

 ![Logo](https://i.imgur.com/fkY07p1.png)

 ## About Me
-I'm a Web and FiveM developer.
+Currently a FiveM developer.
+Aiming to be a Fullstack developer in the future.

 ## Languages and Tools